Old Brewery Cottage accommodation summary

 To get to the house, look for Golden Hills Chinese Restaurant and you will see a passageway to the left.
-Walk down the passageway and you will see a small row of cottages on the right; Old Brewery Cottage is the end cottage, marked as number 6 (you will find the key-safe to the right hand side of the door).
+Walk down the passageway to Scotts Court and you will see a small row of cottages on the right.
+Old Brewery Cottage is the end cottage, marked as number 6 (you will find the key-safe to the right hand side of the door).
 Though you are right in the centre of Keswick, this little courtyard of cottages acts as a hide-away and offers you privacy from the main street.
 It's not possible to drive up to the cottage so those arriving by car should try to find parking on Stanger Street, just a few minutes away on foot.

 If you are a little way up the hill on Stanger Street, you will catch an exciting glimpse of Catbells to the south and, if you look the other way up the street, you can see the great looming summit of Skiddaw, the highest peak in the range of mountains immediately surrounding Keswick.
 This is a scenic reminder that you are right in the heart of the Lake District National Park, perhaps one of the most beautiful places in the world!

 As you walk into the cottage, the stairs are straight ahead of you and the living room is to your left.
 The living room is a bright and airy space, with a two seater sofa and two single armchairs.
-There is a flatscreen smart TV with DVD player and a selection of DVDs.
+There is a hi-fi and a flatscreen smart TV with DVD player and a selection of DVDs.
 Next to the sofa, there is a bookshelf of books and games, for both adults and children, and a four person dining table sits next to the window.
 There is plenty of space to relax and unwind and the gas fire means that you can make it really warm and cosy in the evenings (there is also central heating throughout).

 Next to the bathroom is a good-sized single bedroom.
 This has a single bed, a chair, a small wardrobe with hanging space and 5 drawers and a bedside table with lamp.
 The window looks out onto Stanger Street, a long row of quintessentially Cumbrian slate terrace houses.
 The double bedroom is spacious and has lots of light coming in, as it has two windows.
 In this room there is a double bed with a bedside table and lamp on each side, a chair and a small wardrobe with hanging space and 5 drawers.